|

 per hour (48 kilometres per hour) faster than biplane fighters that tried

+to intercept.
 The Hart remained in

 production through much of the 1930s, and gave rise to 17 variants.